 One of the biggest decisions you will have to make when you're choosing your TEFL certification is what kind of course you want to take.
 Online courses are becoming an increasingly popular choice, though, a lot of people will still opt for a more traditional in-house training course.

-Of course, there are pros & cons of both options and the decision will largely come down to how much time you have available and how much cash you are willing to spend.
-Online courses are much better suited to those who can’t afford to take a month out of their life and attend classes every day.
+Of course, there are pros and cons of both options and the decision will largely come down to how much time you have available and how much cash you are willing to spend.
+Online courses are much better suited to those who can't afford to take a month out of their life and attend classes every day.
 They can often be the more affordable option as well and can also be great if you already have some teaching experience and just need to brush up on your skills.

 In-house courses, on the other hand, do provide excellent real-world scenarios and will give you a much clearer example of what it is like to teach.
 If you have never stepped foot inside a classroom before, then this is probably the best route for you.
 The last thing you want is to fly out to another country, step inside a classroom for the first time and realise that it just isn't for you.